 Hello, and thanks for checking out my website!
 My name is John Kraus; I’m a 18 year old photographer from Satellite Beach, Florida.
-I’m currently a senior at Satellite High School in Satellite Beach, Florida.
+I’m currently a senior at Satellite High School.

 Living on the Space Coast my entire life, I've always appreciated my community's heritage as America's premier gateway to space.
 But when I first picked up a camera in 2015, my drive to capture rocket launches greatly increased my appreciation for the immense preparation, coordination, and engineering prowess required to conduct spaceflight operations at the Cape.